lyvinhhung/Udacity-Data-Analyst-Nanodegree/p8 - Data Analyst Sample Interview/README.md

 ##### 5. Future Plan

 > If you were to start your data analyst position today, what would be your goals a year from now?

+My goal is to gain deeper understanding of data science techniques by improving my knowledge in these following topics: predictive modeling, data analysis, product metrics, statistical ininference & coding skill in Python & R (especially improving coding skill).
+I believe data science will continue to power the future and work with data/analytical related role within a tech company or as a product manager of a data-driven tech company.